 If your complaint is incomplete or unclear, we can help you to refine it.
 We may also contact you and/or the organisation you have complained about to ask questions, or to explore options for quick resolution of your complaint.

 After our initial review, we will formally notify the organisation by sending them a copy of your complaint (or a summary of the complaint if one has been prepared by our staff and approved by you).
 We will ask the organisation to contact us to have a preliminary discussion about the complaint and to explore options for resolving it.
 Depending on their response, we may come back to you for more information, or to get your views on alternative options for resolving matters.

 If it is appropriate in the circumstances, we will try to conciliate.
 Conciliation may be conducted indirectly (where the parties communicate with each other through us), over the phone, or at a face to face meeting.
 We will decide on the best approach to conciliation in each case.
-You can find more information on our About conciliation page.

 In some cases, we might decline to entertain your complaint.
 For example, if we think that the act or practice you have complained about does not breach the IPPs, or if we think that the organisation has already dealt adequately with your complaint.

 If we think conciliation is inappropriate or has failed, or if we decline to entertain your complaint, we’ll let you know.
 If this happens, you can have the complaint referred to the Victorian Civic and Administrative Tribunal (VCAT) for hearing.
 You can find more information about privacy complaints at VCAT in our guide, or on VCAT’s website.